 To help you stay on budget, we've got a few tips.
 Here's how to save on car rentals.

 Find a Great Deal on a Rental Car

-- Comparison shop.
-Check you favorite booking site for car rental prices.
+- Shop around.
+Check your favorite booking site for car rental prices.
 My current favorite is FlightNetwork but you could also check Kayak, Priceline, and even Costco.
-Then go directly to the car rental company’s site to see if they have can beat the price.
+Then go directly to the car rental company’s site to see if they can beat the price.

-- Make an apples to apples comparison.
-Before you book make sure the currency is correct.
-For Canadians it's easy to book a great deal only to discover that it isn't that great because the price was declared in US dollars.
+- Confirm the currency of the quote.
+Before you book, make sure the quote you've been given is in the correct currency for you.
+For Canadians, for instance, it's easy to book a great deal only to discover that the price was quoted in US dollars, increasing the cost substantially.

-- Pay in Advance and save, maybe.
-If you're absolutely sure that you'll be using the car why not pay in advance and save.
-How much you save will depend on the car rental company, the location and length of rental.
-However, there are a number of details in the fine print.
-Using the Hertz terms as an example, you can't combine the prepayment saving with any other promotional offer, voucher or certificate.
+- Pay in advance and save.
+If you're absolutely sure that you'll be using the car why not pay in advance and save?
+How much you save will depend on the car rental company, the location, and the length of the rental.
+Remember, too that there are always a number of additional details in the fine print.
+Using the Hertz terms as an example, you can't combine the prepayment saving with any other promotional offer, voucher, or certificate.

 - Don't pay for them to fill your tank.
 Many car rentals offer a fuel purchase option which means that they will refill the tank for you – at a price.
-It will be more expensive.
-It may be a minor inconvenience to have to stop on your way back to return your car but it is a cost-saving decision.
+It will be more expensive than doing it yourself.
+It may be a minor inconvenience to have to stop on your way back to the rental lot but it is a cost-saving decision.